andyruwruw/stardew-valley-water-bot/README.md

 The bot runs a greedy approach to solving the travelling salesman problem.

-The starting point is the player's position, and the shortest path through all the groups is search for.
+The starting point is the player's position.

 ### 6. Watering the Group

 For each group, depth first search is applied to fill in the tiles.

-At each tile, all adjacent (now include diagonals) are watered as well.
+At each tile, all adjacent (now including diagonals) are watered as well.
 This means we can skip walking to every block and simply water anything around us.

 If a block cannot be stood on, the bot chooses the next best option and waters it from there.